serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 Note: along with the application code it is useful to also deploy `.git` folder (don't add it to `.ebignore`), so `git status` on the server inside the `/var/www/html` will show if there are any modifications done directly on the server by wordpress or plugins.

-Wordpress plugins often modify local files, so it is useful to check the behavior periodically (especially after installing some plugins or doing configuration changes) to see if there is something that needs to be saved to repostiory.
+Wordpress plugins often modify local files, so it is useful to check the behavior periodically (especially after installing some plugins or doing configuration changes) to see if there is something that needs to be saved to repository.
 This is useful to check if there are any local changes to the files after changing wordpress settings (if there are changes, we need to copy them back to local machine, commit to git and redeploy).

 # Unbounce Setup